JuliusOnGitHub/Vera-Telldus-Live/README.md

-# VeraTelldusLive
+# Vera Telldus Live Plugin
-Control Telldus devices and get sensor values.
+Control Telldus (Tellstick, Tellstick duo etc) devices and get sensor values.It uses the Telldus Live Api to commmunicate with the telldus device.

 This is my first attempt at creating a Vera plugin.
 Hope it works for you.